Guy Van Nueten: Life and career

 In 2016, Van Nueten was recognized as a Fellow at the Sundance Institute for his work on the dance performance Verveling (Boredom), a collaboration with dancer Sheila Rojas and choreographer Amar Al-Bojrad.
 This fellowship is part of the institute's international cultural exchange programs to support independent artists from the Middle East and North Africa.

-As a performer and arranger, Van Nueten has contributed to albums by artists such as dEUS, Admiral Freebee, Zita Swoon, Magnus, Tim Vanhamel, and DAAN.
+As a performer and arranger, Van Nueten has contributed to albums by artists such as dEUS, Admiral Freebee, Zita Swoon, Magnus, Tim Vanhamel and DAAN.
 Two of his songs have been included in the "Top 100 Belgian Songs of All Time" by the Belgian magazine Knack.
 His collaboration with Tom Barman, the double album Live, featured piano arrangements and was released across Europe, appearing on several best-of-the-year lists in 2003.

 In 2009, Van Nueten released Merg, a contemporary classical solo album with influences from Baroque music and composers like Johann Sebastian Bach.
 In 2013, he followed up with Pacman, which was described by VRT Canvas' cobra.be as "timeless and free from trends".
-The Pacman trilogy concluded in 2018 with the release of Contact, marking Van Nueten as the first Belgian artist to release an album on Sony Classical.
+The Pacman trilogy concluded in 2018 with the release of Contact, marking Van Nueten as the first Belgian solo artist to release an album on Sony Classical.
 In Humo, Tom Lanoye praised it as the most captivating album of the COVID-19 pandemic year, 2020.

-In the fall of 2019, Van Nueten released the EP Night Has Come, featuring music from the soundtrack of Peter Van Goethem's film Night Has Come.
-The following years saw the release of the EPs As Played By, Wired, and Pulsar, which are part of Decent Music, a collection of works composed by Van Nueten between 2002 and 2022 for theater, film, and dance.
+In autumn 2019, Van Nueten released the EP Night Has Come, featuring music from the soundtrack of Peter Van Goethem's film Night Has Come.
+The following years saw the release of the EPs As Played By, Wired, and Pulsar, which are part of Decent Music, a collection of works composed by Van Nueten between 2002 and 2022 for theater, film and dance.